Stewart-Cassiar Travel Guide

 In the north, the Stewart-Cassiar Highway starts at the Junction 37 at km 1002 on the Alaska Highway just west of Watson Lake.
 Gas, restaurant, motel, campground are available at Junction 37.
 In the south, the Cassiar ends at Kitimat, BC.

-We start our journey in the south at the junction of Highway 16 and Highway 37, Stewart-Cassiar Highway where you find the Gitxsan village of Kitwanga.
+We start our journey at KM 0 in the south at the junction of Highway 16 and Highway 37, Stewart-Cassiar Highway where you find the Gitxsan village of Kitwanga.
 Just east of Kitwanga is the Hazelton area, (New Hazelton, Hazelton, and South Hazelton), the centre of some interesting Aboriginal sites.

 You reach the Meziadin Junction about 155 km north of Kitwanga.
 Meziadin Junction is the turnoff to Stewart and Hyder.
 This dramatic side trip through Highway 37A to Stewart, BC and Hyder, Alaska is well worth the time.

 Before heading west, you can camp at Meziadin Lake Provincial Park, an ideal place for boating and fishing.

 Bell 2 is located 96 km north of Meziadin and was named because it’s the second bridge across the Bell Irving River.
 Bell II Lodge is a modern all-service lodge for travellers heading north or south.
 Here you find four-star accommodation, an excellent restaurant, campsites for RV’s and tents, as well as a gas station with a coffee shop.

 In the winter month, Bell II Lodge is home to Last Frontier Heliskiing.

 A 148 km drive north of Bell II takes you to Tatogga Lake Resort.
 Visitor services here are fuel, a restaurant, accommodation, boat rentals, flight-seeing tours and minor car repairs.
 Camping is also available at beautiful nearby Kinaskan Lake.